-Going forward due to the timely onset of monsoons which has improved the water levels in the major reservoirs (this bodes well for the Kharif season) & the soil moisture levels, plaguing locust attack on the Indian subcontinent and the recent proposals under the 'Aatmanirbhar Bharat' package pertinent towards the agrarian economy which are focused on boosting the agriculture and allied sector (by strengthening its infrastructure and logistics), demand for agrochemicals for the rest of FY21 seems sanguine for the industry.
+The domestic demand for agrochemicals is expected to remain elevated with favourable agronomical conditions such as good moisture in the soil and adequate water levels in reservoirs.
+With the government propagating the development of the agricultural sector and with the proposals under the 'Aatmanirbhar Bharat' package pertinent towards the upliftment of the agrarian economy focused on boosting the agriculture and its allied sector (by strengthening its infrastructure and logistics), the demand for agrochemicals for the rest of FY21 seems sanguine.